rajpurkarlab/cheXlocalize/README.md

 # one of the ten possible pathologies (string)
 'task': Consolidation,

-# 0 if ground-truth label for 'task' is negative, 1 if positive
+# 0 if ground-truth label for 'task' is negative, 1 if positive (int)
 'gt': 0,

 # original cxr image